Charles Lanyon: The Abbey, Whiteabbey (1850)

-This house was designed and built in 1850 for Richard Davison an MP, on the site of another MP, Samuel Getty, who had a gentleman's cottage on the site.
-It was named "The Abbey" because it was on the site of an ancient Cistercian Abbey which stood nearby from 1215 to 1925.
+This house was designed and built in 1850 for Richard Davison MP, on the site of another MP, Samuel Getty, who had a gentleman's cottage on the site.
+It was named "The Abbey" because it was on the site of an ancient Cistercian abbey which stood nearby from 1215 to 1925.
 Its entrance is very like Abbeydene, but with no pillars.

 Abbey, the residence of William Getty Esquire, is a spacious and handsome residence, possessing much taste in its style of construction and presenting a handsomely ornamented and stone-finished front.
 It is situationed in a handsome lawn of about 10 acres, which is well laid out and planted.
 Abbey was erected in 1835.